You ready to try this new fitness craze everyone is talking about?

 HIIT training is taking the fitness world by storm with over 5000 gyms in the world and new opening every day.
 With so many new businesses, and business owners, it’s more important than ever to evaluate all of your options when choosing a gym.
 You are trusting a gym with your financial information and your physical safety; I recommend you choose wisely.

 Consider yourself lucky that the cosmos led you here =D. I’m going to give you some insight into what you should look for in a box Before I owned a gym I scouted out many gyms around the country, and when I travel I usually drop in to a local gym to get a WOD in.

-The preference of taste varies among individuals and CF is no different; there are many flavors of affiliates.
+The preference of taste varies among individuals and HIIT training is no different; there are many flavors of gyms.
 Some gyms are hardcore, some are full of average joe’s, while others are right in the middle.
 The key is to find the one that works for you.

 Gym Website: Does the website look professional?
 Is it easy to find directions and contact information?

 Google Maps: Search for the location and view the business page listing and any reviews that may be posted.

 *Don’t let negative reviews prevent you from trying a product.
 Bad reviews are typically left by disgruntled customers and represent a small % of total customers; take these with a grain of salt.

 2. Call And Schedule An Appointment: Was it professional?